Camilla Joins Forces With Fergie To ‘Destabilize’ Royal Family: Can ‘Blood Princesses’ Get Privileges Again?

 “The Queen adores the girls and is keen for them to have some kind of a role.
 Charles’s vision for a streamlined family is all very well, but how can the royal family do everything it currently does with just five players?”

 Yet, this issue has yet been resolved to Andrew and Fergie’s satisfaction.
-Thus, the two have been on their own charm offensive to gain positive attention within the royal family, and give their daughters the chance to regain the royal privileges they feel they deserve.
+Thus, the two have been on their own charm offensive to gain positive attention within the royal family and give their daughters the chance to regain the royal privileges they feel they deserve.

-While Andrew uncharacteristically went to Twitter, Fergie has become closer pals with Camilla, Charles’ wife.
-On social media, Andrew explained that he was not feuding with his brother, nor was he not asking for royal titles for any future son-in-laws.
+While Andrew uncharacteristically went to Twitter, Fergie has become close pals with Camilla, Charles’ wife.
+On social media, Andrew explained that he was not feuding with his brother nor was he not asking for royal titles for any future son-in-laws.

 Tomorrow's front page: Skip Charles… and No to Queen Camilla pic.twitter.com/RRVoRkREB6